caloggins/AdventOfChristmas/README.md

 Day 2 was pretty basic.
 I was *really* tired, lol.
 Part 1 took a while to get through due to brain fog (damn you 99 Bananas).
 I'm sure it's way uglier than it needed to be.
 Part 2 was pretty simple.
 The 2 parts are done in separate folders.

 Day 3 was a real pita.
 Firstly, I fell way behind.
 Part 1 was pretty easy enough.
 Part 2 was the pain.
 The sample didn't illustrate all the edge cases.
 I broke down, and snagged a few sample sets from the Reddit thread.

+Day 4 was pretty cake.
+Simple itirations through the lists.